Cardiganshire Short Mat Bowling Association

 4.2 If a team turns up with 8 players the names of all their players will be put into a hat and 1 will be drawn out.
 That player to play lead in the pairs, and the team will play one short in the fours (i.e. 6 woods against 8 woods).
 The team captain can then select his team with the additional penalty that a drawn player may not play on the same mat twice.

-Assuming team A has 4 players in the fours and team B has 3 players, the following number sequence indicates the position of those players (i.e. lead=1, second=2, etc.):
+Thus, if team A has 4 players in the fours and team B has 3 players, the numbers in the following sequence indicates the position of that player (i.e. lead=1, second=2):

 - A league match consists of the following: Singles, Pairs, Triples, Fours

 - The Singles and Pairs will be played over 12 ends and the Triples and Fours will be played over 10 ends.

 - Two points will be awarded for each game won and one point for each draw.
 This makes a total of 8 points available during a match.

 - All games shall be played to WSMBA rules and should be covered, where possible, by an official umpire.
 (Rule books are available from the County Treasurer)